AshokSongara/AndroidCleanArchitectureAssignment/README.md

-# Hotel Menu App
+# Disney Character App

-App to display list of Menu items of Hotel.
+App to display list of all Disney characters with Searching Functionality

 # Architecture Design